 Contact our publicist, Joni Sullivan Baker, email@example.com or call 513-319-3231.

 You can purchase a personally autographed copy of “Are We There Yet?
-The Ultimate Road Trip Adopting & Raising 22 Kids” by visiting our Store.
-The book is also available on Amazon, Barnes & Noble, Christianbooks.com and DeeperShopping.com.
-We also encourage you to suggest that your local bookstore stock the book – they can buy it wholesale from Send the Light Distribution or Ingram distributors.
+The Ultimate Road Trip Adopting & Raising 22 Kids” or "Building Bridges of Hope: A Coloring Book for Adults Caring for Children Who Have Experienced Trauma" by visiting our Store.
+The books are also available on Amazon, Barnes & Noble, and other online bookstores.
+We also encourage you to suggest that your local bookstore stock the book – they can buy it wholesale from Ingram distributors.

 You can also follow Sue on Twitter @Suebadeau.